joshualauw/SurfTicketWeb/README.md

 # SurfTicket

-SurfTicket is a platform where users can add Buy/Sell Tickets for long running Venues Like Amusement Park, Museum, or Theater
+SurfTicket is a platform where users can add Buy/Sell Tickets for long running Venues Like Amusement Park.
+Built using Nuxt 3

 This Project is Still WIP!